JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ax1.set_aspect("equal")
 ```

-The two plots use a shared colorbar, which uses a symetric logarithmic scaling with even bounds on each side to address the negative and positive vorticities not having precisely the same maximum absolute magnitude.
+The two plots use a shared colorbar, which uses a symmetric logarithmic scaling with even bounds on each side to address the negative and positive vorticities not having precisely the same maximum absolute magnitude.

-The data variable vort_nofilter contains the LGR vorticity data, and will again be derived in the Vorticity Computation section.
+The data variable vort_nofilter contains the LGR vorticity data, and will again be derived in the Vorticity Computation section of [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md).

 ```python
 vmin, vmax = -np.nanmax(vort), np.nanmax(vort)